Convenience Store Woman

 Convenience Store Woman (コンビニ人間, Konbini Ningen) is a 2016 novel by Japanese author Sayaka Murata.
 It won the Akutagawa Prize in 2016.
 Aside from writing, Murata worked at a convenience store three times a week and drew the inspiration for the novel from her experiences.
 It was first published in the June 2016 issue of Bungakukai and later as a book in July 2016 by Bungeishunjū.

 The novel has sold over 1.5 million copies in Japan and is the first of Murata's novels to be translated into English.
 The translation, by Ginny Tapley Takemori, was released by Grove Press (US) and Portobello Books (UK) in 2018.
 The book has further been translated into more than thirty languages.

 Plot

-Keiko Furukura is a 36-year-old woman who has been working part-time at a convenience store, or konbini, for the last 18 years.
-She has known since childhood that she is "different" and that expressing her own views and actions is inexplicable and distressing to others, and causes problems.
+Keiko Furukura is a 36-year-old woman who has been working part-time at a Tokyo convenience store, or konbini, for the last 18 years.
+She has known since childhood that she is "different": as a child, she once proposed eating a dead bird found in a park, and she broke up a fight between two boys by hitting one of them with a spade.
+She realises that expressing her own views and actions is inexplicable and distressing to others and that it causes problems.

+One day, while still a university student, Keiko passes by the Hiiromachi Station Smile Mart, a convenience store that is opening soon and looking for workers.
+She applies for a job there and is accepted, quickly settling into her new routine.
 The highly regulated world of the konbini, where each action is prescribed by the corporate manual, allows her to maintain an identity acceptable to those around her and a sense of purpose.
 She models her behaviour, dress style, and even speech patterns on those of her coworkers.

-Keiko maintains some friendships and a relationship with her sister, but finds it increasingly difficult to explain why, after 18 years, she is still single and working as a temp in a convenience store.
+Keiko maintains some friendships and a relationship with her sister Mami, who is married and recently had a son, but she is uninterested in dating or sexuality.
+She tells her friends she has vague chronic health issues but faces increasing social pressure to explain why, after 18 years, she is still single and working as a temp in a convenience store.

+Shiraha, a new worker at the konbini, is an awkward man who cannot hold a steady job and lives on the fringes of society, since he doesn't conform to "normal" expectations.
+He frequently compares the state of modern gender relations to the Stone Age and struggles to perform well at work while also being disdainful of his colleagues.
+He tells Keiko that he started the job to find a wife, but he is shortly fired after repeatedly attempting to pursue female coworkers and customers.